Osteoporosis Treatment

 Osteoporosis progresses in different stages:

-1. Normal Bone Density: In this stage, bone mineral density is within a healthy range, and there are no signs of osteoporosis.
+1. Normal Bone Density: Bone mineral density is within a healthy range

-Understanding the stages of osteoporosis can help in early diagnosis and prevention.
-Regular bone density tests can help determine which stage you are in and what preventive measures to take.
+Understanding these stages helps in early diagnosis and prevention.
+Regular bone density tests can help determine which stage you are in and what preventive measures to take

 Symptoms of Osteoporosis